gou4shi1/.vim/README.md

 ## Navigation

 - [lambdalisue/fern.vim](https://github.com/lambdalisue/fern.vim)
-  `-` to open a file tree viewer on the current working directory with the current buffer focused in the current window, i.e. [netrw](https://vonheikemen.github.io/devlog/tools/using-netrw-vim-builtin-file-explorer/) style.
+  `-` to open a file tree viewer on the parent directory of the current buffer in the current window, i.e. [netrw](https://vonheikemen.github.io/devlog/tools/using-netrw-vim-builtin-file-explorer/) style.
   `<Leader><Leader>f` to open a project drawer in the sidebar, i.e. [nerdtree](https://github.com/preservim/nerdtree) style.
   In the viewer:
   `h/j/k/l` to navigate between files/directories, `p/<C-p>` to preview the file under cursor.